 Get Written Estimates

-Another way to avoid a contractor scam in Los Angeles is by getting written estimates, never just a verbal one.
+Another way to avoid a contractor scam in Riverside is by getting written estimates, never just a verbal one.
 In addition, that written estimate should be on company letterhead with all the standard pieces in place, such as company name, logo, and contact information.

 The written estimate should also be detailed and itemized, listing all the repairs or segments of the work and prices for each one.
 The estimate should clearly state how much of the bill is for labor and how much for materials.
 In addition, it’s standard practice for bids and estimates to come free of charge.
 If the contractor can’t or won’t provide such an estimate, then look out.